-Judge: Human trafficking law Ok against Harvey Weinstein
+Judge: Human trafficking law OK against Harvey Weinstein

 - U.S. scrambles to outrun China in new 'arms' race over 5G data network.

-Canosa, a producer on Netflix’s “Marco Polo,” sued Weinstein in 2017, saying Weinstein threatened she’d lose her job and he’d blackball her if she rejected sexual advances.
+“That the TWC Companies, as alleged, enticed Canosa to meet with Weinstein through the promise of production deals rather than the promise of crack, does not remove their conduct from the ambit of the statute,” he said.
+“Nor does the fact that, as alleged, the companies enabled Weinstein to force sexual acts on Canosa in expensive hotels rather than brothels.”

+Weinstein’s lawyer Elior Shiloh said the judge erred in letting the human trafficking claim proceed and defense lawyers believe they will defeat the claim as the case proceeds.

-Shiloh says Canosa’s email communications completely undermine her allegations.
+Shiloh also said Canosa’s email communications “completely undermine the allegations.”

+He said Canosa and her lawyers have asked that the email communications be kept under seal.

+“They don’t want the truth to come out because it’ll ruin the whole case,” Shiloh said.

 Scores of women have accused the movie mogul of sexual misconduct.
+He has denied non-consensual sex allegations.

+In Monday’s ruling, Engelmayer also dismissed as defendants Weinstein’s brother and the directors of the Weinstein companies.